 Basil is the “king of herbs,” a plant that has been used in both food and for medicinal purposes for thousands of years.
 Its rich and varied flavors and delightful smell have continued to make it a popular garden and potted plant.
 Of the many varieties you can choose for your garden, bush basil plants are compact and showy and have smaller leaves than sweet basil with a concentrated punch of flavor.

 What is Bush Basil?

 For culinary purposes, bush basil vs. sweet basil is a matter of taste.
 The leaves of both plants are used in similar ways, like in sauces or in salads.
 The flavor in the leaves of bush basil is more intense than sweet basil, so you get more bang for your buck.
-Because of this strong flavor, you’ll often see bush basil called “spicy globe” basil.
+It is because of this strong flavor; you’ll often see bush basil called “spicy globe” basil.

 Growing Bush Basil in the Garden or Containers

 Bush basil care is simple, making this tasty and fragrant plant easy to grow even for those without a green thumb.
 Since it’s shrub-like, compact, and bushy, growing bush basil in a pot is a great choice.
 It can even be used to create a low hedge in a garden.
 It will grow well and easily whether you choose a container, or you put it right in the ground.

 Bush basil prefers rich soil, so find a good quality potting soil, or use a fertilizer to enrich your soil.
 Choose a full-sun location that drains well, water your plant regularly, and it should grow well.
 As it grows, harvest leaves as needed.
 Pinching it back will actually help it grow more.
 If you see flowers starting to grow, pinch them off.
 A flowering basil plant loses its flavor.